Exact simulation of the first passage time through a given level for jump diffusions

-\begin{framed} \centerline{\sc Conditional Brownian motion given $\tau_L>\mathbb{T}$ -- Algorithm $(C\!B\!M)_{\mathbb{T}}^L$ } \emph{\begin{enumerate} \item Let $(G_n)_{n\ge 1}$ a sequence of independent standard gaussian random variables \item Let $(U_n)_{n\geq 1}$ a sequence of indep. uniformly distributed random variables on $[0,1]$. \end{enumerate} The sequences $(G_n)_{n\ge 1}$ and $(U_n)_{n\geq 1}$ are assumed to be independent.}\ the acceptance condition appearing in Algorithm $(C\!B\!M)_{\mathbb{T}}^L$. \end{proof} First we proposed in Proposition \ref{prop:CBM} the generation of the conditional Brownian motion.
-As already pointed out in the previous section, we can relate distributions concerning the Brownian paths to the diffusion ones using the classical Girsanov transformation.
-An interesting application of this transformation is therefore to simulate a diffusion value at a fixed time $\mathbb{T}$ given $\tau_L>\mathbb{T}$.
-In order to get a general statement, we consider a diffusion process starting at time $\mathbb{T}_0<\mathbb{T}$ with the value $Y_{\mathbb{T}_0}=y$.
-It is therefore the unique strong solution of the equation:
+\begin{framed} \centerline{\sc Conditional Brownian motion given $\tau_L>\mathbb{T}$ -- Algorithm $(C\!B\!M)_{\mathbb{T}}^L$ } \emph{\begin{enumerate} \item Let $(G_n)_{n\ge 1}$ be a sequence of independent standard Gaussian random variables \item Let $(U_n)_{n\geq 1}$ be a sequence of indep. uniformly distributed random variables on $[0,1]$. \end{enumerate} The sequences $(G_n)_{n\ge 1}$ and $(U_n)_{n\geq 1}$ are assumed to be independent.}\ the acceptance condition appearing in Algorithm $(C\!B\!M)_{\mathbb{T}}^L$. \end{proof} First, we described the generation of the conditional Brownian motion in Proposition \ref{prop:CBM}.
+As explained in the previous section, we relate the distributions of the Brownian paths to the diffusion paths using the classical Girsanov transformation.
+An interesting application of this transformation is the simulation of a diffusion value at a fixed time $\mathbb{T}$ subject to $\tau_L>\mathbb{T}$.
+For a general statement, we consider a diffusion process starting at time $\mathbb{T}_0<\mathbb{T}$ with the value $Y_{\mathbb{T}_0}=y$.
+This corresponds then to the unique strong solution of the equation:

 where $(B_t)_{t\ge 0}$ is a standard one-dimensional Brownian motion.
-The corresponding algorithm is the following (see the illustration in Figure \ref{fig1}).
+The algorithm becomes the following algorithm (see Figure \ref{fig1}).